 Her words floated on him, floated through him, floated away from him.
 He was rotating his wrists now to wish away the renascent discomfort.

 “You have any?” she asked.

-Anton blinked.
+Yinka blinked.
 “Children?
 Happily … no.” He pasted a smile then took hold of the handles of the grocery bags.
 “Here’s to remaining thirty-five forever.”

 The cashier’s eyes narrowed.
-“You okay, there?
+“You, Okay there?
 You need a carry-out?”

-“Thank you, but I’m all right.”
-I’m fifty-three, not ninety.
+“ Thanks, no.” I’m forty-five, not ninety.
 He gritted his teeth as he jerked the bags off the counter in a show of his lusty strength.
-The pain was definite, like gears turning the bones in his wrists.
+The pain was definite, like gears turning in the bones of his wrist.
 Useless hands.
 Useless body.
-Futility was on his mind as he glided from the store, to pavement to his car.
+Futility was on his mind as he glided from the store to pavement to his car.
 Inside the car, he refrained from starting the ignition, instead wriggling his fingers and clenching and loosening his fists, trying to feel the strings of pain each action effected.
 Its prickling sounds lulling him, the wind assaulted dust and pollen upon the windshield and flurried the dry leaves onto oil slicks.
 He looked at the sky maddeningly bright, maddeningly blue, and waited.
 For what?
 For how long?
-The pain called to pain, his worries called to Emmanuel.
+The pain called to pain, his worries called to Bruce.

 Gently and precisely, he got his cellphone from his pocket.
 After a glance at its artic blue screen, he tossed the phone aside and wriggled the letter from his back pocket.
 It felt warm and damp.
 There was the graceful name again, ‘Chris Winston’.

 Bruce always had truculently asserted his right to identify as bisexual.
 Yinka dismissed his view as droll; after all seven years of monogamy should decide it one way or another.
 Yes, but they had had seven year now of what exactly?